kvmvkxnt/task-manager-cli/README.md

 ## Additional information

 All tasks are normally saved to ```$HOME/.local/share/task-cli/tasks.json```.
 App has no option to edit this path, unless you change the code.
 Binary in release was built and tested only on ***macos arm64***, so if it doesn't work on your pc, you will have to manually build the project.
+Project url is https://roadmap.sh/projects/task-tracker

 ## Tech Stack